JasonLS/RESTAutonomousPi/docs/index.md

 layout: default
 ---
 > Teams, Dreams and Memes

 # Introduction
 Hello.
 This is the "RESTAutonomousPi" project where we take a PowerWheels car, reverse engineer it and make a small computer drive it, instead of a small child.
 Below are code snippets, Due Dates, and other resources we used and compiled so future teams of REST and others could use an autonomous vehicle with a Raspberry Pi.

+We are open to any and all questions, advice and critiques.

+if you have any questions, please email me at jsedluk01@gmail.com Author Jason Sedluk @2019

 ## Planning